It Doesn’t Matter What ‘Game of Thrones’ Does Next Week. The Show’s Beyond Redemption

 Whereas Tom Hanks' Captain Phillips talked, finessed, sweated and went into shock to rescue his crew, Chris Evans' Captain America jumps onto a hijacked boat from a helicopter without a parachute.
 His liberation of a S.H.I.E.L.D. vessel captured by international terrorists involves flinging himself across the deck; a human pinball with terrorists as his easily neutralized bumpers.
 Make that a supe

 The story of Noah as it is written in the King James Bible is about three pages.
 If you want to Google it, read it, then come back to this you can go ahead.
 I'll wait here as I continue to stream some of Clint Mansell's spooky and enthralling score to the new Darren Aronofsky film starring Russell Crowe.
 Back?
 Yeah, so, not a whole heck of a lot there.
 But did you catch the tiny references to thin

 'The Wolf of Wall Street,' Martin Scorsese's most dynamic and spry film since 'GoodFellas,' is an up close and personal tour of a snarling den of unchecked depravity.
 Really, theaters should be handing out bottles of Purel with the tickets.
 What begins as jovial bad behavior spirals out into an excess and deviance rarely shown on the screen.

 There is so much hair in 'American Hustle.'
 Christian Bale's disastrous comb-over/rug combo basically opens the film with a wordless monologue.
 Beneath that unnatural mop is the sharp mind of Irving Rosenfeld, a “from the feet up” con man making the leap from running legit (but boring) dry cleaning businesses to grifting down-on-their-luck rubes on bad bank loans.
 His operation starts taking off w

+Sometimes great artistry comes from coloring inside the lines.
 Walt Disney Animation's newest film, 'Frozen,' does precious little to push the boundaries of narrative storytelling.
 Indeed, it is a quite predictable – might I even suggest formulaic - culmination of elements.
 While picking over the bones of a half-remembered Hans Christian Andersen story, 'The Snow Queen,' Jennifer Lee and Chris Buc

 When the closing credits rolled after the original 'The Hunger Games,' I thought to myself "eh, not bad."
 But I was in no rush to see the follow-up.
 When the closing credits rolled after Francis Lawrence's 'The Hunger Games: Catching Fire,' after I was able to collect myself, I was fully prepared to run out and get a mockingjay tattoo.
 Over my heart.
 With the phrase, "I will lay dow